SheetJS/bessel/README.md

 ## License

 Please consult the attached LICENSE file for details.
-All rights not explicitly granted by the MIT License are reserved by the Original Author.
+All rights not explicitly granted by the Apache 2.0 License are reserved by the Original Author.

 ## Badges